Innopolis-University-Classroom/lab-5-oop-danielpancake/Readme.md

-Hello Readme
+d.satarov@innopolis.university
+Daniel Satarov

 Using OOP principles, create a program that will allow a landlord to manage an apartment building with 12 units.
 Two broad features include reading od data and reports for finance.
-The program should allow the following features;
+The program should allow the following features:

 - The tenant list - list of apartment units and corresponding tenant names.
 - The Rental Income Record - 12 columns, one for each month; and one row for each apartment number.
 Each time the landlord receives a rent payment from a tenant, a record is updated to the appropriate row and column of the Rental Income (See Table 1).